garpofficial/garp.readthedocs.io/docs/garp_v030.md

     	"requestId": "1590177530798_1"
     }

-### CloseRoomRequest
+### QueryRoomRequest
 Availablility:
 <button type="button" class="btn btn-primary">0.3.0</button>

 #### Functionality:
-After room creation or joining a room the user can send a message which is then sent to all participants in the room.
+This call queries if there are any rooms avilable.
+This is typically done when there is a need to offer the user rooms to join.
+The request can be sent the gameId is known, so after the #GameInfoRequest

 #### Request
 The websocket message is sent with the following JSON format:

     {
+        "authToken": "CWBqzBJI4dhZfOrJdFPsaq1N",
+        "gameId": "15",
-        "@class": ".SendChatRequest",
+        "@class": ".QueryRoomRequest",
         "protocolId": 4,
-    	"authToken": "CvZCaiXMcHVqk0uwh0b9VVOB",
-    	"userId": "1",
-    	"roomId": "25"
-    	"msg": "4",
-    	"requestId": "1590221675618_2"
+        "requestId": "1608713347512_4"
     }
 #### Successful case:
-The successful response is rendered according to the following:
+The successful response renders like follows:

     {
-      "@class" : ".SendChatRequestResponse",
-      "requestId" : "1590221675618_2"
+        "@class": ".QueryRoomResponse",
+        "authToken": "W9oAIpgzIy5daBsdyBv204PI",
+        "room": [{
+            "roomid": "114",
+            "roomname": "Crypto chess",
+            "roommates": "1",
+            "roomseats": "2",
+            "roomserial": "SspfhHIcUfrBwcUvxJyi2iifQMNXpCiyCxOUrxJdyYeE7bENYz1rZH9etNGDHBNC"
+        }, {
+            "roomid": "115",
+            "roomname": "Crypto chess",
+            "roommates": "1",
+            "roomseats": "2",
+            "roomserial": "a1s0I1L2BGk8N5BEGX2yLszHSc6hjKhf6is6ztaK9hFvRxxFDTfqoeWh5jgRvcNh"
+        }],
+        "requestId": "1608718291759_4"
     }

-The response provides the created room handle.
+The response provides a list of rooms available for the game. for each room the roomid, roomname, number of people in the room and then also seats available for the room, as well as a room serial number.
+If the number of roommates is equal to the seats, the room should not be offered for joining.
+Typically You could grey out the entry.

 #### Error cases:
-In case no room can be created:
+In case no room are available:

     {
-    	"@class": ".SendChatRequestResponse",
+    	"@class": ".QueryRoomResponse",
     	"authToken": "CvZCaiXMcHVqk0uwh0b9VVO",
     	"error": {
-    		"details": "Message cannot be sent."
+    		"details": "No rooms available."
     	},
     	"requestId": "1590221675618_2"
     }